arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 The Opta™ monitoring the Small Tank will need to recognize the reservoir's capacity and use such information to maintain its nominal volume.
 A 2/2-way normally closed direct acting solenoid or a motorized ball valve is used in this setup and controlled by the Small Tank's Opta manager, to free the volume whenever certain conditions are applicable.

 The following function helps to control the valve by reading the reservoir's capacity and external information from the Big Tank.
-The `BT_Min` is the float switch state for Big Tank's minimum level, attained via communication using Modbus RTU protocol.
+The `BT_Min` is the float switch state for Big Tank's minimum level, obtained via Modbus RTU communication from the Opta managing the Big Tank.

 ```arduino
 /**